Gone with the Wind (film): Screenplay

-MacAdams writes, "It is impossible to determine exactly how much Hecht scripted ...
+MacAdams writes: "It is impossible to determine exactly how much Hecht scripted ...
 In the official credits filed with the Screen Writers Guild, Sidney Howard was of course awarded the sole screen credit, but four other writers were appended ...
 Jo Swerling for contributing to the treatment, Oliver H. P. Garrett and Barbara Keon to screenplay construction, and Hecht, to dialogue ..."

 Filming

-Principal photography began January 26, 1939, and ended on July 1, with post-production work continuing until November 11, 1939.
+Principal photography began on January 26, 1939, and ended on July 1, with post-production work continuing until November 11, 1939.
 Director George Cukor, with whom Selznick had a long working relationship and who had spent almost two years in pre-production on Gone with the Wind, was replaced after less than three weeks of shooting.
 Selznick and Cukor had already disagreed over the pace of filming and the script, but other explanations put Cukor's departure down to Gable's discomfort at working with him.
-Emanuel Levy, Cukor's biographer, claimed that Gable had worked Hollywood's gay circuit as a hustler and that Cukor knew of his past, so Gable used his influence to have him discharged.
 Vivien Leigh and Olivia de Havilland learned of Cukor's firing on the day the Atlanta bazaar scene was filmed, and the pair went to Selznick's office in full costume and implored him to change his mind.
-Victor Fleming, who was directing The Wizard of Oz, was called in from MGM to complete the film, although Cukor continued privately to coach Leigh and De Havilland.
+Victor Fleming, who was directing The Wizard of Oz, was called in from MGM to complete the film.
+However, Cukor continued privately to coach Leigh and De Havilland.
 Another MGM director, Sam Wood, worked for two weeks in May when Fleming temporarily left the production due to exhaustion.
 Although some of Cukor's scenes were later reshot, Selznick estimated that "three solid reels" of his work remained in the final cut.
 As of the end of principal photography, Cukor had undertaken eighteen days of filming, Fleming ninety-three, and Wood twenty-four.